-In our experience (we’ve walked several Caminos in different season) the best time is just before or just after the peak season; May – June and September – October.
+In our experience (we’ve walked several Caminos in different seasons) the best time is just before or just after the peak season; May – June, and September – October.
 First of all, it’s not too hot but still nice and warm but your chances to get rain are higher.
-Second, it’s not too busy, there are significantly less people compared to July and August.
-To walk the Northern Way completely off season (November – February) is quite tricky; it rains a lot, it gets quite cold and windy, plus many albergues are closed for off season – finding accommodation might become a problem.
+Second, it’s not too busy, there are significantly fewer people compared to July and August.
+To walk the Northern Way completely off-season (November – February) is quite tricky; it rains a lot, it gets quite cold and windy, plus many albergues are closed for the off-season – finding accommodation might become a problem.
 As for walking in the peak season we are not big fans of overcrowded Camino, plus heat makes you more tired and exhausted but if it’s the only time you have – it’s absolutely doable.

 Camino del Norte cost

-Hotels and pensions can be a good alternative to stay off season (prices will be lower), price for a double room with private bathroom between 40 and 50 Euro.
+Hotels and pensions can be a good alternative to stay off-season (prices will be lower), the price for a double room with a private bathroom between 40 and 50 Euro.
 In summer this type of accommodation will be more expensive (50-70 Euro depending where) and must be booked in advanced especially in places like San Sebastián or other smaller beach towns.

-Cantabria, Asturias and Galicia are at the same price level.
-The public albergues here are opened longer, some of them stay opened all year, it significantly reduces the cost if you walk off season.
-Public albergues are 5-6 Euro, private between 10 and 12 Euro, there are quite a few private albergues for donation.
-For a private double room (with bathroom) in these provinces you’ll pay average 30 Euro, sometimes more, sometimes less, depending on the location and facilities of the place.
+Cantabria, Asturias, and Galicia are at the same price level.
+The public albergues here are opened longer, some of them stay open all year, it significantly reduces the cost if you walk offseason.
+Public albergues are 5-6 Euro, private between 10 and 12 Euro, there are quite a few private albergues for donations.
+For a private double room (with bathroom) in these provinces, you’ll pay an average of 30 Euro, sometimes more, sometimes less, depending on the location and facilities of the place.
 The cheapest double we got was in Asturias for 25 Euro with private bathroom, the most expensive in Gijón for 40 Euro but it was a great place.
-In high season (July-August) in the beach towns prepare to pay more for hotels.
+In high season (July-August) in the beach, towns prepare to pay more for hotels.

 Food in the Basque country is delicious all these pintxos with seafood, fish, herbs, vegetable – the region is known as one of the best world destinations for gourmets.
-I know in the beginning of the trip you don’t feel like start spending more money but pintxos and seafood dishes in the Basque Country is a must try.
-Don’t get me wrong other three provinces have delicious food as well with a great variety of fish, seafood, meat and vegetables just the Basque Country is famous for its cuisine.
+I know at the beginning of the trip you don’t feel like you start spending more money but pintxos and seafood dishes in the Basque Country is a must-try.
+Don’t get me wrong other three provinces have delicious food as well with a great variety of fish, seafood, meat, and vegetables just the Basque Country is famous for its cuisine.